YorkCodeDojo/yoda/manual.md

 ## Write - OpCodes 0x30 -> 0x33
-This is a 2 operand command which a value to a single memory location
+This is a 2 operand command which writes a value to a single memory location

 | Name     | Description                    | Address Modes       |
 |----------|--------------------------------|---------------------|